apollographql/apollo-server/docs/source/integrations/plugins.md

 ```

 Note that the `validationDidStart` end hook receives an _array_ of errors that
 contains every validation error that occurred (if any).
+The `willResolveField` end hook receives the error thrown by the resolver as the first argument and the result of the resolver as the second argument.
 The arguments to each
 end hook are documented in the type definitions in [Request lifecycle events](#request-lifecycle-events).

 ### Inspecting request and response details